 Stories about mental health are more compelling if they are told by an individual with lived experience.
-Allow your colleagues who have their own experience of mental health problems to tell their story in their own words.
+Allow your colleagues or mental health champions who have their own experience of mental health problems to tell their story in their own words.